VictoriaMetrics/VictoriaMetrics/docs/vmbackupmanager.md

 The required flags for running the service are as follows:

-* -eula - should be true and means that you have the legal right to run a backup manager.
-That can either be a signed contract or an email with confirmation to run the service in a trial period.
+* `-license` or `-licenseFile` .
+See [these docs](https://docs.victoriametrics.com/enterprise/#running-victoriametrics-enterprise).
-* -storageDataPath - path to VictoriaMetrics or vmstorage data path to make backup from.
+* `-storageDataPath` - path to VictoriaMetrics or vmstorage data path to make backup from.
-* -snapshot.createURL - VictoriaMetrics creates snapshot URL which will automatically be created during backup.
+* `-snapshot.createURL` - VictoriaMetrics creates snapshot URL which will automatically be created during backup.
 Example: <http://victoriametrics:8428/snapshot/create>
-* -dst - backup destination at [the supported storage types](https://docs.victoriametrics.com/vmbackup.html#supported-storage-types).
+* `-dst` - backup destination at [the supported storage types](https://docs.victoriametrics.com/vmbackup.html#supported-storage-types).
-* -credsFilePath - path to file with GCS or S3 credentials.
+* `-credsFilePath` - path to file with GCS or S3 credentials.
 Credentials are loaded from default locations if not set.
   See [https://cloud.google.com/iam/docs/creating-managing-service-account-keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys)
   and [https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html).

 Backup schedule is controlled by the following flags:

-* -disableHourly - disable hourly run.
+* `-disableHourly` - disable hourly run.
 Default false
-* -disableDaily - disable daily run.
+* `-disableDaily` - disable daily run.
 Default false
-* -disableWeekly - disable weekly run.
+* `-disableWeekly` - disable weekly run.
 Default false
-* -disableMonthly - disable monthly run.
+* `-disableMonthly` - disable monthly run.
 Default false

 By default, all flags are turned on and Backup Manager backups data every hour for every interval (hourly, daily, weekly and monthly).

-The backup manager creates the following directory hierarchy at **-dst**:
+The backup manager creates the following directory hierarchy at `-dst`:

-* /latest/ - contains the latest backup
+* `/latest/` - contains the latest backup
-* /hourly/ - contains hourly backups.
-Each backup is named as *YYYY-MM-DD:HH*
+* `/hourly/` - contains hourly backups.
+Each backup is named as `YYYY-MM-DD:HH`
-* /daily/ - contains daily backups.
-Each backup is named as *YYYY-MM-DD*
+* `/daily/` - contains daily backups.
+Each backup is named as `YYYY-MM-DD`
-* /weekly/ - contains weekly backups.
-Each backup is named as *YYYY-WW*
+* `/weekly/` - contains weekly backups.
+Each backup is named as `YYYY-WW`
-* /monthly/ - contains monthly backups.
-Each backup is named as *YYYY-MM*
+* `/monthly/` - contains monthly backups.
+Each backup is named as `YYYY-MM`

 To get the full list of supported flags please run the following command: